Aditya-0849341/MvcMovie/README.txt

 At first Rating column was avilable but these was no value so i was edited the movie to add the rating but the validation was to add an alphabat

+2024-06-06

+# I created updated the seeddatabse while deleting the old data and updating new one with 5 new
+movies added in seeddabase.

 20240526193525_Rating- this the migration time for Rating column